-1.3.1 Land Use Plan
+Land Use Plan

-The Master/Strategic Plan should also include a Land Use Plan [Appendix 1.1].
+The Master/Strategic Plan (or another document) should also include a Land Use Plan (see Appendix 1 - Management plans and check lists).
 A Land Use Plan describes and depicts on a map, what activities are appropriate for what areas.
 It is important to be aware of the framework under which the Land Use Plan is developed.
 Station management need to be aware of legislation that influence what restrictions stations can impose on visitors and the public, possible agreements/lease issues with local authorities, station regulations, and requirements for research and monitoring.